jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Macintosh.md

 To open Jamulus
 1. Navigate to the Applications folder via Finder
-1. Double-click on Jamulus and wait for the mentioned message
+1. Double-click on Jamulus and wait for the above-mentioned message
 1. Close this message by clicking on "Cancel"
 1. Now control-click (or right-click) on Jamulus, and select "Open" from the top of the menu.